Many sedative drugs such as Trazodone, Ativan, Xanax are prescribed as tranquilizer drugs depending on the condition of the patient.

 Informed Use of Tranquilizers / Sedative Drugs

-When used under the proper supervision of a qualified physician, tranquilizers can be both effective and beneficial.
-Just like other drugs, you have to follow the dosage and instructions provided by your doctor.
+When used under the proper supervision of a qualified physician, tranquilizer drugs can be both effective and beneficial.
+Just like other medications, you have to follow the dosage and instructions provided by your doctor.
 Otherwise, any misuse may lead to dependence and addiction.

 Minor tranquilizers are useful when taken for a short period of time.
 Overusing sedative drugs like Oxycontin (oxycodone) or Vicodin (hydrocodone) may lead to serious issues including addition.
 Side effects of drug overuse include: